 - Cats display some spiritual rituals, such burying their dead and burying their preys bones as a sign of respect.

 - Subverted in Redwall.
 Despite the titular Redwall being an abbey, having an abbot/abbess and various characters referred to as Brother/Sister, there is no real religion to speak of (no one is referred to as a monk/nun, prayer is a generic grace at mealtimes).
-The only form of supernatural is the spirit of Martin the Warrior, who appears once a book to aid the protagonists, and Dark Forest, whch some characters see when near death, and the ghosts of their ancestors.
-Even the first book, which featured a church of Saint Ninian, had no one to pray to.
+The only form of supernatural is the spirit of Martin the Warrior, who appears once a book to aid the protagonists, and Dark Forest, which some characters see when near death, and the ghosts of their ancestors.
+Even the first book, which featured a church of Saint Ninian, had no one to pray to (although the villain does have a nightmare of the Devil, who got referenced as well).
 There are often references to the afterlife though, such as "Dark Forest" (a neutral land of eternal slumber) and "Hellgates".
 Curiously, bad guys are referred to as going to either when they die.
 Sunflash even briefly witnesses the Dark Forest in Outcast of Redwall, though he is barred from entering until his quest is complete.

 - Tailchaser's Song has a large amount of mythology, including a Creation Myth.
 The cats believe that everything was created by a a god named "Meerclar Allmother".
 The world was originally populated with cats, children of the Two: Harar Goldeneye and Fela Skydancer.
 One of the Two's children, Grizraz Hearteater, was driven by jealousy to create a Hell Hound to kill his siblings.
 His brother Viror Whitewind stopped it but died in the process.
 Their other brother Tangaloor Firefoot trapped Grizraz underneath a tree.
 After resurfacing later Grizaz was blinded by the sun, and dug a hole into the Earth, where it is said he still remains.
 Humans, or as they're called "m'an", are deformed descendants of cats.
 They are dangerous and unusual beings who commit demeaning acts towards cats.